raspberrypilearning/stress-ball/en/step_1.md

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/project-name/print){:target="_blank"}.

-Here is a link to the completed project [rpf.io/stress-ball-get](http://rpf.io/p/en/stress-ball-get).
+Here is a link to the completed project: [rpf.io/stress-ball-get](http://rpf.io/p/en/stress-ball-get).

 --- /collapse ---